 Here are 10 must-have skills for SEO specialists according to Medium:

-There are lots of tools to get familiar with; Buffer and MailChimp are top two and we talk about them later on in this post.
+There are lots of tools to get familiar with if you want to be a social media marketing expert; Buffer and MailChimp are top two and we talk about them later on in this post.

 Back in the days, SEM marketing referred to a mix of SEO and paid search activities.
 Today, "SEM is the process of gaining website traffic by purchasing ads on search engines," according to Seach Engine Land.